Purpose and Permitted Use

 Transferring Course Sites

 Faculty have the option to share their course site content with other faculty members.
 Written permission from original course site instructor is required before course content can be transferred.
-Requests for content to be shared should be sent to Instructional Development.
+Requests for content to be shared should be sent to IT Help.

 myCourses Grade Center

 The grade center feature of myCourses is intended for publication of grades for students and should not be used as a repository of grade records.

 Faculty are responsible for retaining their own copies of course material and student grades from the myCourses system.
 This includes creating a back-up copy of all courses and keeping a copy of the course grade center.
 The grade center feature of myCourses is intended for publication of grades for students and should not be used as a repository of grade records.

 Every June, all myCourses sites older than 24 months will be removed from the system in order to free up server space and make instructors’ course lists more manageable.
 Courses within the most recent 24 month period will be kept on the system.
 For example, for June 2019, everything prior to Summer 2017 will be removed.